 - No pruning required, just remove aged leaves

 - Propagates itself, many stems will come up in planter, just divide and repot

-- It can bloom, looks like a calla lily
+- It can bloom, blossom resembles those of a calla lily

 This plant can be grown outdoors in frost free areas and would be kept in the shade to keep its color.
 It could pair well with coleus in a complementary color or add color to a bed of white impatiens.

 So next time you pass this plant in the nursery or plant department, pick one up and take it home with you.
 I know you can grow it easily.
 Don’t water too much.

 I needed to include this photo of the same plant above and in the same pot.
 What a difference a year can make.
 And it sure isn’t a dead Poinsettia!

 The Red Aglaonema can be placed just about anywhere.
 Such as a lighted bathroom, on your desk at work, maybe on the dining room table?
 Do you like it for a bedside table?

 Where ever you need a spot of color, this one will do the job.
 And it is so Easy!